What Is the Visa Waiver Program?

 You will also need an e-passport to participate in the VWP.
 An e-passport has an electronic chip embedded in it that gives your document extra security.

-Before you travel to the United States, you must enrol in the Electronic System for Travel Authorization (ESTA) program.
+Before you travel to the United States, you must enroll in the Electronic System for Travel Authorization (ESTA) program.
 You can do this online through a secure website run by the Department of Homeland Security and CBP.

 To apply, you will need: